alex/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.

+Google's website uses CSS to control the layout, color, font, and other visual aspects of the page.
+The CSS code for Google's website is written in a separate file and includes selectors, properties, and values.
+Selectors are used to target specific HTML elements, such as headings or links, while properties and values are used to define the visual style of those elements.
+Some common CSS properties used on Google's website include font-size, color, background-color, margin, padding, border, and display.
+The overall style of Google's website is clean and minimalistic, with a focus on usability and functionality.

 Page Rendering
 --------------